 Despite those speedbumps, the Phillies are on track to have their best offense in the last decade as they look to keep pace with the rest of their division.

 One word.
 Pitching.
 Despite the Wheeler signing, this rotation is still rather weak behind him and Nola.
 Philly was banking on either Vince Velasquez, Nick Pivetta or Zach Eflin would be able to break out in 2019 but only Eflin was even a serviceable starter when all was said in done.

 Sure, they have Cy Young winner Jake Arrieta on staff, but he is truly a shadow of his former self and is rarely healthy.
 When he was brought over in 2018, the Phillies knew he wasn’t the same ace from 2016, but they couldn’t have expected just how far he had fallen.
 His first season was markedly average and he actually regressed in 2019, putting up his worst numbers since his rookie year in Baltimore.
 While their bats took a step forward last year, the pitching staff posted a worse ERA (4.53) from 2018 and recorded just 36 saves.
 They will really need one or more of their back-end starters to get it together and get some swinging misses if they hope to finish above .500.

-I do think that they took a step forward but the top teams in their division are still better.
+I do think that as we countdown to MLB Opening Day, the Phillies have taken a step forward but the top teams in their division are still better.
 That will leave them on the just outside looking in yet again after the season ends.
-I like their chances to miss the playoffs, albeit narrowly, with 86 wins under their belt.
+I like their chances to miss the playoffs, albeit narrowly, with 32 wins under their belt.